ROCm-LS/hipCIM/docs/installation/installation.rst

    {'level_count': 1, 'level_dimensions': ((601, 81),), 'level_downsamples': (1.0,), 'level_tile_sizes': ((0, 0),)}
    1
    ((601, 81),)
-   [Warning] Loading image('oxford.tif') with a slow-path.
+   [Warning] Loading image('sample_image/oxford.tif') with a slow-path.
 The pixel format of the loaded image would be RGBA (4 channels) instead of RGB! cuda